vacp2p/rfc/content/docs/rfcs/38/README.md

 # Future Directions

-Although we have proposed a normative description of the implementation of the underlying binary consensus algorithm (Glacier), we believe we have prepared for analysis its adversarial performance in a manner that is amenable to replacement by another member of the [snow*](#snow*) family.
+Although we have proposed a normative description of the implementation of the underlying binary consensus algorithm (Claro), we believe we have prepared for analysis its adversarial performance in a manner that is amenable to replacement by another member of the [snow*](#snow*) family.